 The Alila Jabal Akhdar perches like a falcon on the sharp edge of a deep forked canyon, the perfect position to observe everything going on for dozens of miles and to watch the sun set… whilst bobbing in its infinity pool.
 Nothing but you, the sun and the gentle bubbling of the pool.

-Sitting high on a rocky plateau 2,000 metres above sea level, it’s the perfect aerie to escape the desert heat, which can hit 50 degrees Celsius in the summer.
+Sitting high on a rocky plateau 2,000 metres above sea level, it’s the perfect aerie to escape the desert heat below, which can hit 50 degrees Celsius in the summer.
 Omanis have been coming to cool off in these mountains for centuries for family picnics and hikes and now it is open for the rest of us to experience, albeit in luxurious splendor.

 Getting up here is a challenge.
-The road is incredibly steep — evidenced by Runaway Truck Ramps around nearly every hairpin turn — and you can only come up here in a 4WD, enforced by a military checkpoint before you make the ascent.
+The road is incredibly steep — evidenced by Runaway Truck Ramps around nearly every hairpin turn — and you can only come up here in a 4WD, enforced by a military checkpoint before you even make the ascent.
 Drivers must keep it in 4WD low gear lest their brakes wear out and you go careening off the edge.

 As you would expect, this place isn’t cheap, but not because of fancy white-gloved service and snooty staff.
 While the service level is high — which the Alila chain is known for around the world — Lowa hiking boots are more at home here than Gucci driving loafers.

 Miles from anywhere, out here they have to generate their own electricity, truck in their own water and food and provide all these nice comforts like it was an outpost on the moon.
 That isolation is what you’re paying for.
-And this:

 You literally are on the Edge.
 Peering down over endless canyons, the light shifting throughout the day.
 What it looked like in the morning, looks different in the afternoon, the evening.